 Farr has also had the opportunity to share learning across the connection through the Healthy Church Initiative, School of Congregational Development, Path One and South Central Jurisdiction new church planting trainings.
 Bob helped form Route 122, a transformational church network and is a regular guest speaker across the connection.

 He is a certified Fire Chaplain through Global Board of Higher Education and Ministry.
 Farr’s passion for the global church has taken him to India, Mexico, South Korea, Russia, South Africa, China, Haiti and Mozambique.
-For the past five years, he and his wife have helped support Nhachengue UMC in southern Mozambique, including the drilling of a deep water well.
-He and Susan have been married since 1979 and have two adult children and two grandchildren.
+For the past six years, he and his wife have helped support Nhachengue UMC in southern Mozambique, including the drilling of a deep water well.
+He and Susan have been married since 1979 and have two adult children and four grandchildren.